Latest news: SRv6 status update

 Part II by Clarence Filsfils, Kris Michielsen, François Clad and Daniel Voyer explains how Segment Routing has changed the game of Traffic Engineering in Service Provider and Enterprise networks by finding the right balance between distributed intelligence and centralized control.

-Check out the Segment Routing books on Amazon as paperback or Kindle editions.
+Available on Amazon as paperback or Kindle editions.